Skip to main

-The National Moral and Social Issues Council comprises Salvationists from a range of backgrounds.
-On behalf of The Salvation Army Australia, MASIC grapples with complex issues facing both the Church and the world.
+We comprise of Salvationists from a range of backgrounds, and on behalf of The Salvation Army Australia, they grapple with complex issues facing both the Church and the world.

 Captain Ben Anderson